Vision: To become the premier community in Northeast Tennessee to live, work, raise a family and for businesses to grow and prosper.

-Over the last eighteen months, the Summit Advisory Commission diligently worked to bring all the community’s input together to formulate the top five most impactful projects.
+Over the last two years, the Summit Advisory Commission diligently worked to bring all the community’s input together to formulate the top five most impactful projects.
 The goal for OneKingsport was to be the best possible Kingsport, a place that is attracting and retaining new and existing residents, visitors, businesses and developers.
 These projects are collaborative in nature, provide sustained economic impact and improved quality of life.
 It’s Kingsport’s centennial year.
 We have enjoyed celebrating our past and our present, so now it’s time to reach for the future.

 What is ONEKingsport?

 Believe it or not, the term OneKingsport has been around a really, really long time.
 The earliest recorded memory of OneKingsport was back in 1949 as it was the cover of a Kingsport Chamber Annual Report.
 The title across the cover of the book said “There’s only OneKingsport”.
 This is true…there’s literally only ONE Kingsport in the entire United States.
 Several Bristol’s, Johnson City’s, Knoxville’s and Nashville’s exist, but there’s only OneKingsport.

 Another common interpretation of OneKingsport is the term for our community spirit.
 J. Fred Johnson, a founding father of Kingsport, felt strongly about Kingsport’s community spirit and the community’s ability to get things done, and stated so.